 If you have posts that are receiving a ton of pageviews but a high bounce and/or exit rate, that’s bad!
 Time for an update, refresh, redesign, etc.

 This also brings us to the second quick fix.

-Workaround #2 is to layer over the traffic source data as well.
+Layer over the traffic source data as well.
 Blog posts might perform differently depending on if it’s ‘cold’ traffic from Organic Search vs. ‘warm’ from Email.

 Blog posts often fall victim to ‘dark traffic’ (see #1), but landing pages can be saved with inbound traffic segmentation.

 It takes some extra work.
 A little more elbow grease.

 Duplicating landing pages, making subtle tweaks for the new audience segment, tagging campaign links to these pages, and last but not least, noindexing duplicate content variations you don’t want to rank or show up in Google.